 7.2.2 Cost Allocation Example

-Once we are able to make the cause-effect link, we can sometimes allocate costs associated with Project Management problems to specific cost accounts.
+Once we are able to make the cause-effect link, we can sometimes allocate costs associated with poor Project Management to specific cost accounts.
 We use the “sometimes” qualifier because cost records that can make the association are not always kept.
-When adequate cost records are kept, however, the analysis is relatively straightforward.
+When adequate cost records are kept, however, the analysis and review of project management performance is relatively straightforward.

 Using the example of delay to the turnover of a reactor shown above, the contractor kept records of its direct labor associated with that facility.
 A mechanical crew was assigned to the facility to be used for punch-list work, but was used only minimally while waiting for the results of the joint owner/contractor walk-down.
 This resulted in increased labor costs for that operation compared to the contractor’s budget.